phoenixframework/phoenix/B_adding_pages.md

 The core of this action is `render conn, "index.html"`.
 This tells Phoenix to find a template called `index.html.eex` and render it.
 Phoenix will look for the template in a directory named after our controller, so `web/templates/hello`.

-Note: Using an atom as the template name will also work here, `render conn, :index`.
+Note: Using an atom as the template name will also work here, `render conn, :index`, but the template will be chosen based off the Accept headers, ie `"index.html"` or `"index.json"`, etc.

 The modules responsible for rendering are views, and we'll make a new one of those next.

 ###A New View

 Phoenix views have several important jobs.
-They actually render templates.
+They render templates.
 They also act as a presentation layer for raw data from the controller, preparing it for use in a template.
 Functions which perform this transformation should go in a view.

 As an example, say we have a data structure which represents a user with a `first_name` field and a `last_name` field, and in a template, we want to show the user's full name.
 We could write code in the template to merge those fields into a full name, but the better approach is to write a function in the view to do it for us, then call that function in the template.
 The result is a cleaner and more legible template.